Public Health, Johns Hopkins Bloomberg School of Public Health

 Professor, Department of Mental Health, Johns Hopkins Bloomberg School of Public Health

-Associate Director, Center for the Study of Social Policy
+Senior Vice President, Systems Change, Center for the Study of Social Policy

 Kenneth Feder is a doctoral candidate at the Johns Hopkins Bloomberg School of Public Health.
 He is interested in the role of social policy in preventing child maltreatment and promoting well-being.
 Much of his research is on children and families' access to and utilization of behavioral health treatment, with a particular focus on treatment for opioid addiction.
 Prior to coming to Johns Hopkins, Mr. Feder worked as a Policy Analyst at Connecticut Voices for Children, a non-profit organization that advocates for state policies in the best interests of families.
 There, Mr. Feder’s advocacy focused primarily on protecting the rights of children in foster care.
 His work helped lead to increased programming and support for adolescents and young adults at risk of “aging out” of foster care.
 He also organized an annual “Youth at the Capitol” forum, a forum that offers adolescents in foster care the opportunity to present directly to state legislators on issues impacting their well-being.
 As part of his work, he testified nearly 30 times before the Connecticut State legislature on a diverse array of issues.
 He has a B.A. from Wesleyan University with double majors in physics and psychology.